Willfact 500UI powder and solvent for solution for injection

 |

-The powder usually dissolves instantly and should dissolve in less than 10minutes.
+The powder usually dissolves instantly and should dissolve in less than 10 minutes.

-Do not mix with other medications.
+Do not mix with other medicinal products.

 Do not dilute the reconstituted product.